Skip to main content

 • User or account identifiers

-What an Operator Does
+What an operator does

 Every operator must implement five core functions:

-1. Receive ContextRequests from Platforms
+1. Receive intent context from platforms

-Operators accept anonymized user intent and create an Auction Context.
+Operators accept anonymized user intent and create an auction context.
 They must:

 • validate payload